The Summer Bridge Program

 - Leadership development

 - Individualized guidance and support from the Center for Academic Success, Center for

 Advisement and Retention, Financial Aid, Student Life, and more

 - Residential Living-Learning Community (optional)

-and academic skills, credit toward their degree, knowledge of various campus resources, and an opportunity for admission.
+and academic skills, credit toward their degree, knowledge of various campus resources,

-Admitted to 2021 Summer Bridge?
+Admitted to 2022 Summer Bridge?
 Next Steps:

 Apply for Housing

 Laker Hall is our freshman residence, which features a lounge and fully-furnished

 Submit required documents (final transcripts, VOLP, Immunization form)